Oil rises above $43 on supply losses, U.S. stimulus hopes

 Renewed optimism over some U.S. coronavirus relief aid also supported the market.

-After shutting down talks over a larger stimulus deal, President Donald Trump wrote on Twitter Congress should pass money for airlines, small businesses and stimulus cheques for individuals, fuelling hopes for some relief.
+After shutting down talks over a larger U.S. stimulus deal, President Donald Trump wrote on Twitter that Congress should pass funding for airlines, small businesses and stimulus checks for individuals, fuelling hopes for relief.

-Oil collapsed in April due to the coronavirus crisis, with Brent falling to a 21-year low below $16.
-A production cut led by the Organization of the Petroleum Exporting Countries helped boost prices.

 On Thursday, OPEC Secretary General Mohammad Barkindo said the worst was over for the oil market.

-Additional reporting by Sonali Paul, Shu Zhang and Ahmad Ghaddar; editing by Jason Neely and Mark Potter
+Additional reporting by Alex Lawler.
+Sonali Paul, Shu Zhang and Ahmad Ghaddar; editing by David Gregorio, Jason Neely and Mark Potter

 Our Standards: The Thomson Reuters Trust Principles.